splicedbread/term_project/README.md

-# term_project
+# cst136-term-project

-Purely for hosting a term project
+Repository specifically for the term project for Fall term 2018